chengyangfu/Pytorch-Twitch-LOL/README.md

 ## Dataset Download - Google Drive

  - https://drive.google.com/drive/folders/0By9LEMeCDdboVDlHTDlqQUNHMnc?usp=sharing
- - Before training, it is important to convert encoding of video from h.264 to mpeg and resize the resolution.
+ - Before training, it is important to convert the encoding of video from h.264 to mpeg and resize the resolution.

  ```shell
  cd EMNLP17_Twitch_LOL
  python compressVideo.py (This requires around 378 GB)
  ```
-## Run Training.
+## Run Training

  - Check the run.sh file.
-This script contains all the configuration of the experiments.
+This script contains all the configurations of the experiments.
  - If you want to evaluate the trained model, simply use the same command used in training and add `-e`.